 Test if there is a conflict

-Step 1) Switch to the Twenty Sixteen theme.
+Step 1: Switch to the Twenty Twenty theme.
 Go to your site’s WP Admin area.
 In the left-column menu, click Appearance > Themes.
 You will see the themes available on your site.
-Move your cursor over the “Twenty Sixteen” theme, and click “Activate”.
+Move your cursor over the “Twenty Twenty” theme, and click “Activate”.

 Find the source of a conflict